TrustSource/ts-node-client/README.md

 > TrustSource node client - node module to transfer dependency information to TrustSource server.

 ## Release 3.0.0
-Package now is not including `npm`.
-This was done due to missing programmatic API in npm >= 8.0.0 and in order to skip deprecated dependencies
+Package now is not including `npm` anymore.
+The addition has been done due to missing programmatic API in npm >= 8.0.0 and in order to skip deprecated dependencies

-This change affects structure of scans, but improve tool.
+This change affects the structure of scans slightly, but it heavily improves the scanner.

 ## Requirements
 * node >= 8.9.0